amitshr6779/30-Days-Of-Python/13_Day_List_comprehension/13_list_comprehension.md

    output
    [1, 2, 3, 4, 5, 6, 7, 8, 9]
    ```
+ **Not Tried**
  3. Using list comprehension create the following list of tuples:
    ```py
    [(0, 1, 0, 0, 0, 0, 0),
    (1, 1, 1, 1, 1, 1, 1),